Features¶

 Install

-was run after changes in .in
+Check that pip-compile-multi was run after changes in .in file¶

-adds a special line (before header) at the beginning of each generated file.
+pip-compile-multi adds a special line (before header) at the beginning of each generated file.

-This line contains a SHA1 hash of the .in
+This line contains a SHA1 hash of the .in file’s contents.

 Command